raimapo/UAVCAN-examples/README.md

 # UAVCAN Examples

 Main idea to reverse engineer and improve custom gimbal firmware, which was developed on STM32103 and ChibiOS and later skipped.
 For this reason was selected newer family of microcontrollers such as STM32F4 with board NUCLEO-F446ZE.
 Now implementing some UAVCAN tutorial examples which will help to renew firmware.
 With ChibiOS is everything OK, but I like easier to control libraries and Real Time OS, so I have choosed to use HAL libraries (I know they not perfect, maybe later LL) and FreeRTOS (maybe more mature and lightweight).
-Main issue with HAL libraries and FreeRTOS - they do not support natively C++, however Libuavcan library are C++.
+Main issue with HAL libraries and FreeRTOS - they do not support natively C++, however, Libuavcan library are C++.
 STM32CubeIDE used for better integration and just working debug without any reconfigurations.

 ## Installation